Routing for Intermittently-Powered Sensing Systems: Performance Evaluation

 \subsection{Evaluation Metrics and Baselines}

 For evaluating the topology construction mechanism, we focus on the total time (in slots) required for the topology to be established.
 We also assess the practicality of the topology construction mechanism by setting the slot length to 1ms as a realistic number~\cite{2021-nsdi-find}.
 For evaluating the message forwarding mechanism, we focus on the per-message delivery time, e.g., the time spent between when the message is sent at its source node and when the message arrives at the sink node.
 In particular, we will look at the distribution of per-message delivery time.
 The performance of the message-forwarding mechanism is evaluated against the following baselines: \begin{description} \item[FXCS] Fixed continuous synchronization adopts a fixed next hop (generated by topology construction) for message forwarding as our proposal but does not adopt the caching of working period offsets on IC nodes, i.e., no pendulum-sync-based forwarding. \item[RNCS] Random continuous synchronization requires nodes to synchronize with their next hops repeatedly for message forwarding.
-Each node selects its next hop randomly and does not cache the working period offset for any synchronized next hop, so working period synchronization is required before every transmission. \item[OTPS] Opportunistic pendulum-sync approach allows each node to cache the working period offset for its next hop to avoid repeated working period synchronization.
+Each node selects its next hop randomly and does not cache the working period offset for any synchronized next hop, so working period synchronization is required before every transmission. \item[OPPS] Opportunistic pendulum-sync approach allows each node to cache the working period offset for its next hop to avoid repeated working period synchronization.
 When a node sending messages cannot establish a match with its already discovered next hop, it will try to match with another node as its new next hop opportunistically. \end{description} The above baselines are variants of our \namex with certain components disabled or slightly modified.
-Since \namex is the first of its kind, we are not able to find existing protocols that can be used for comparison directly.
+Since \namex is the first of its kind, we regard our baselines as state-of-the-art.